pH200/chronoplurk-wp/README.md

 ## Prerequisites

-You must regitered a valid [Plurk App](https://www.plurk.com/API) to replace the app key and app secret strings in this repo.
+Register a valid [Plurk App](https://www.plurk.com/API) to replace the app key and app secret strings in this repo.

 ## Build